 Nelson's Chicken Dinners: Aid the BCG PTO's fundraising efforts by purchasing or helping to serve a full take-out dinner of ½ chicken, complete with sides, roll, and disposable tableware on a fall evening.

-School Supply Kits: Help distribute and then count order forms for the pre-selected name brand school supplies for each grade level in the spring and the boxes at registration.
+School Supply Kits: Help distribute and then count order forms for the pre-selected name brand school supplies for each grade level in the spring and pass out the boxes at registration.

 Spiritwear: Show your Glenwood Titan Spirit by selecting items and designs, tallying orders, sorting purchases, and delivering school appearel and gear to students and staff in the spring and the fall.